Nepal Stock Exchange: Regulatory Framework

 NEPSE functions under the supervision of the Securities board of Nepal (SEBON), which regulates market activities under the Securities Act of 2006.
-SEBON oversees licensing, compliance, and investor protection.
+Security Board Of Nepal (SEBON) oversees licensing, compliance, and investor protection.

 Trading Mechanism

 NEPSE operates through a network of 92 registered brokers and 41 Remote Work Stations (RWS) across 21 cities.
 Investors can trade via broker websites or physical branches.
 The exchange uses an automated trading system or simply Trading Management System (TMS), and all listed securities are held in dematerialized (Demat) form.